Pratik1968/TaskMaster/README.md

 ## Overview

 Welcome to our Task Manager Android App!
 This app is a side project aimed at simplifying task management on your Android device.
 Whether you're keeping track of daily to-dos, work assignments, or personal projects, this app provides a straightforward solution to help you stay organized.
-It is made with jetpack compose and firebase as backend Features
+It is made with jetpack compose and firebase as backend.
+I have taken the ui design from this figma file [link](https://www.figma.com/community/file/1085487927946502976/task-wan-task-management?searchSessionId=lvqwggzb-3xdruhrk1hq)

+Features

 - Task Creation: Easily create tasks with customizable titles.